 e-mail is generally the preferred means of communication since i am often in between places. contact information is as follows:

 please click here for a full list of publications.

-i'm involved in quite a number of hands-on design projects. check out the portfolio page for info on some of these (i struggle to keep this somewhat up to date).
+i'm still involved in quite a number of hands-on design projects. check out the portfolio page for info on some of these (i struggle to keep this somewhat up to date).

 there's also information here about some of the work i've been involved in as head of the umea design research group.